Hadrian's Wall Path: Access

 Both Newcastle and Carlisle are on the UK national railway network.
-The start of the walk at Wallsend can be easily reached by taking a local train from Newcastle to Wallsend Metro Station, which is the only station in the world with bilingual notices in English and Latin.
-From the station walk in the opposite direction to the shops along Station Road towards the tall observation tower of Segedunum Roman Fort and Museum.
+The start of the walk at Wallsend can be easily reached by taking a local train from Newcastle to Wallsend Metro Station, which is said to be the only station in the world with bilingual notices in English and Latin.
+From the station, walk in the opposite direction to the shops along Station Road towards the tall observation tower of Segedunum Roman Fort and Museum.

+Rail

 The Tyne Valley railway line runs between Newcastle and Carlisle, with stops at Wylam, Prudhoe, Corbridge, Hexham, Haydon Bridge, Bardon Mill, Haltwhistle, Brampton (1 mile from the town of Brampton) and Wetheral.
-For most of its length, the line is not within easy walking distance of the Wall.
+However for most of its length, the line is not within easy walking distance of the Wall.

+Car

 Northumberland National Park operates paying car parks at Brocolitia, Housesteads, Steel Rigg, the Sill National Landscape Discovery Centre, Cawfields quarry and Walltown quarry.
-Bowness-on-Solway does not have a car park and anyone thinking of leaving their car in Wallsend while they walk the Trail are advised to consider leaving their car in the long-stay car park at Newcastle airport.
+Bowness-on-Solway does not have a car park, and anyone thinking of leaving their car in Wallsend while they walk the Trail is advised to consider leaving their car in the long-stay car park at Newcastle airport.

+Bus

 There is a Hadrian's Wall bus (service AD122) (note 'Roman' numbering) which runs close to the central section of the Wall during the summer.
 The bus runs between Hexham, Chesters, Housesteads, Once Brewed, Vindolanda, Walton and Haltwhistle approximately once an hour 0900 1700.
 The service runs daily from Easter until September.